iterative/mlem.ai/content/docs/user-guide/dvc.md

 ✅  Set `storage.type` to `dvc` in repo .
 ```

+There are two ways to use MLEM with DVC:
+- We could only use DVCs ability to track binary files, but we manually add models to version control.
+This use is covered in the section [Versioning binaries manually](#versioning-binaries-manually) below.
+- We could also use DVC pipelines to manage all other stages of model building (data cleaning, featurization, training, ...).
+In this case, we may want DVC to directly store trained models using MLEM.
+This case is covered below under [Using MLEM in DVC Pipeline](#using-mlem-in-dvc-pipeline).

+## Versioning binaries manually

 Also, let’s add `.mlem` files to `.dvcignore` so that metafiles are ignored by
 DVC.